Three Keys to Avoiding Crossfit Injuries

 2. Listen to your body.
 Working through the pain may be a catchy phrase but it is always better to go slower in the early stages as your body becomes used to new loads and patterns of movement.
 As your fitness increases, it will be less critical, but just as important to continue to monitor your own limits.
 That PR will still be attainable tomorrow – unless you injure yourself and have to spend weeks recovering.
 The burn that you get from the workout can be a good thing but pain that prevents you from performing is not normal and should be investigated.

 3. Give yourself enough rest between workouts.
-In this case more exercise is not always better.
-Finding the proper balance between heavy exercise days and recovery days will ultimately insure the best outcome.
-Look for signs of overtraining like fatigue, decreased performance and inability or slower recovery times.
+In this case, more exercise is not always better.
+Finding the proper balance between heavy exercise days and recovery days will ultimately ensure the best outcome.
+Look for signs of overtraining like fatigue, decreased performance, and inability or slower recovery times.
 You’ll know your body is ready to go again when your energy levels return and you are able to train at or surpass previous training levels.

 Finally, if your gym imposes a one size fits all program, it may not be wise to participate if you are significantly older or less fit than those participating.
 Look for another Crossfit facility that provides a more personalized approach to your fitness level, goals, and needs.